Bestfold/GameDevFoundations/README.md

 ## Character Controller

 The Character Controller is controlled with a Finite State Machine, with Sub-State-Machines for special States.
-The State Machine and Sub-State Machine I have implemented are created by TheShaggyDev [link].
+The State Machine and Sub-State Machine I have implemented are created by TheShaggyDev https://www.youtube.com/watch?v=bNdFXooM1MQ&t=6s.
 The State Machine passes tick-calls and input-calls down through refrences to each state.
 It manages which State-refrence it passes the calls to based on what State is the current_state, and what conditions must happen for a change to another state.

 In order to create reusable behaviour for my characters, I have implemented components as Interfaces (although Godot does not have Interfaces in this version, I use inheritance of Classes to act like an Interface).
 There is a component for looking, moving, interacting and being interactable, which can be inherited to create components specialized to the specific characters.